michelmbem/AddyScript/docs/col-obj.md

 #### List API

-The following tables summarize all the operators, properties and methods provided by the AddyScript list API.
+The following tables summarize all the operators, properties, and methods provided by the AddyScript list API.

 The list class supports the following operators: